lynx-x-ray-observatory/soxs/doc/source/users_guide/event_tools.rst

 spectrum, and then uses the aspect solution (the RA and Dec of the spacecraft pointing as a function of time) to create a histogram of aspect to determine how much time a given detector coordinate spent on a given sky location.
 These pieces of information are then used to produce a map of total exposure for the observation in sky coordinates.
+Exposure maps can be "reblocked" to a lower resolution, and this will typically speed up the computation of the exposure map.

 To make an exposure map with the default parameters using an energy of 4.0 keV: